chicagopcdc/gearbox-matching/doc/api.md

   {
     "id": 0, // unique id for the Criterion
     "fieldId": 0,
-    "fieldValue": , // IMPORTANT: see below for more details "studyIds": [0, 1]
+    "fieldValue": // IMPORTANT: see below for more details },
-  },
   // ...more Criteria
 ]